ztpub/Vec2image/README.md

 (3) The MaxEpochs is set to 100 in makeObjFcn5.m at Line 130.
 Please change this as desired.
 This will affect the processing time of training.

-* Currently, the password of the compressed package can be obtained from the authors, and the package code will be freely accessed here before end of 2022.
+Now, the package code V0.2 is freely accessed.

 Contact
 Email: tanghui2020@scut.edu.cn; zengtao@sibs.ac.cn